 Name of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class(1)

 Non-Employee Directors:

-Allison M. Boersma (2) 31,230
+Allison M. Boersma (2) [•]

-Stacy Loretz-Congdon (2) 30,958
+Stacy Loretz-Congdon (2) [•]

-Charles F. Marcy (3) 43,600
+Charles F. Marcy (3) [•]

-Christopher P. Mottern (4) 87,196
+Christopher P. Mottern (4) [•]

-Alfred Poe (2) 15,081
+Alfred Poe (2) [•]

-John Robinson (director nominee)
+John Robinson (director nominee) [•]

-Waheed Zaman
+Waheed Zaman [•]

 Named Executive Officers:

-D. Deverl Maserang II (5) 226,622
+D. Deverl Maserang II (5) [•]

-Scott R. Drake (6) 48,165
+Scott R. Drake (6) [•]

-Jennifer H. Brown (7) 15,780
+Jennifer H. Brown (7) [•]

-Ruben E. Inofuentes (8) 36,506
+Ruben E. Inofuentes (8) [•]

 Maurice S.J.
-Moragne (9) 22,226
+Moragne (9) [•]

-Ronald J. Friedman (10) 196
+Ronald J. Friedman (10) [•]

-All directors and executive officers as a group(11)(13 individuals) 557,560 2.9
+All directors and executive officers as a group(11)(13 individuals) [•] [•]

-\ Less than 1%
+Less than 1%

-- (1) Percent of class is calculated based on total outstanding voting securities of 18,522,224, consisting of 18,081,234 shares of Common Stock and 14,700 shares of Series A Preferred Stock, representing 440,990 shares of Common Stock on an as-converted basis, plus securities deemed outstanding pursuant to Rule 13d-3(d)(1) under the Exchange Act, as of the Record Date, and may differ from the percent of class reported in statements of beneficial ownership filed with the SEC. - (2) Includes 15,081 unvested shares of restricted stock. - (3) Includes 15,081 unvested shares of restricted stock, 1,000 shares held in a SEP IRA and 7,000 shares held in a revocable trust. - (4) Includes 15,081 unvested shares of restricted stock and 20,000 shares held by the Mottern Family Trust. - (5) Includes 147,650 shares of Common Stock issuable upon exercise of options which are currently exercisable or will become exercisable within 60 days and 2,357 shares of Common Stock beneficially owned by Mr. Maserang through the Company's 401(k) plan, rounded to the nearest whole share. - (6) Includes 29,203 shares of Common Stock issuable upon the exercise of options which are currently exercisable or will become exercisable within 60 days, 6,670 shares of restricted stock that will vest within 60 days, and 2,757 shares of Common Stock beneficially owned by Mr. Drake through the Company's 401(k) plan, rounded to the nearest whole share. - (7) Includes 2,925 shares of Common Stock beneficially owned by Ms. Brown through the Company's 401(k) plan and 830 shares of Common Stock beneficially owned through the ESOP plan, rounded to the nearest whole share. - (8) Includes 17,973 shares of Common Stock issuable upon the exercise of options which are currently exercisable or will become exercisable within 60 days, 6,960 shares of restricted stock that will vest within 60 days, and 1,623 shares of Common Stock beneficially owned by Mr. Inofuentes through the Company's 401(k) plan, rounded to the nearest whole share. - (9) Includes 9,821 shares of Common Stock issuable upon the exercise of options which are currently exercisable or will become exercisable within 60 days, 4,156 shares of restricted stock that will vest within 60 days, and 2,307 shares of Common Stock beneficially owned by Mr. Moragne through the Company's 401(k) plan, rounded to the nearest whole share. - (10) Includes 196 shares of Common Stock beneficially owned by Mr. Friedman through the Company's ESOP plan, rounded to the nearest whole share. - (11) Includes 211,935 shares of Common Stock issuable upon the exercise of options which are currently exercisable or will become exercisable within 60 days, 93,191 shares of restricted stock that will vest within 60 days, 1,026 shares of Common Stock beneficially owned through the ESOP, rounded to the nearest whole share and 11,969 shares of Common Stock beneficially owned through the Company's 401(k) plan, rounded to the nearest whole share.
+(1) Percent of class is calculated based on total outstanding voting securities of $[\bullet]$, including $[\bullet]$ shares of Common Stock and 14,700 shares of Series A Preferred Stock, representing $[\bullet]$ shares of Common Stock on an as-converted basis, plus securities deemed outstanding pursuant to Rule 13d-3(d)(1) under the Exchange Act, as of the Record Date, and may differ from the percent of class reported in statements of beneficial ownership filed with the SEC.

+(2) Includes 15,081 unvested shares of restricted stock.

+(3) Includes 15,081 unvested shares of restricted stock, 1,000 shares held in a SEP IRA and 7,000 shares held in a revocable trust.

+(4) Includes 15,081 unvested shares of restricted stock and 20,000 shares held by the Mottern Family Trust.

+(5) Includes [•] shares of Common Stock issuable upon exercise of options which will become exercisable within 60 days and [•] shares of Common Stock beneficially owned by Mr. Maserang through the Company's 401(k) plan, rounded to the nearest whole share.

+(6) Includes [•] shares of Common Stock issuable upon exercise of options which will become exercisable within 60 days and [•] shares of Common Stock beneficially owned by Mr. Drake through the Company's 401(k) plan, rounded to the nearest whole share.

+(7) Includes [\bullet] shares of Common Stock issuable upon exercise of options which will become exercisable within 60 days and [\bullet] shares of Common Stock beneficially owned by Ms. Brown through the Company's 401(k) and ESOP plans, rounded to the nearest whole share.

+(8) Includes [•] shares of Common Stock issuable upon exercise of options which will become exercisable within 60 days and [•] shares of Common Stock beneficially owned by Mr. Inofuentes through the Company's 401(k) plan, rounded to the nearest whole share.

+(9) Includes [•] shares of Common Stock issuable upon exercise of options which will become exercisable within 60 days and [•] shares of Common Stock beneficially owned by Mr. Moragne through the Company's 401(k) plan, rounded to the nearest whole share.

+(10) Includes [•] shares of Common Stock beneficially owned by Mr. Friedman through the Company's 401(k) and ESOP plans, rounded to the nearest whole share.

+(11) Includes [•] shares of Common Stock issuable upon exercise of options which will become exercisable within 60 days, [•] shares of Common Stock beneficially owned through the ESOP, rounded to the nearest whole share and [•] shares of Common Stock beneficially owned through the Company's 401(k) plan, rounded to the nearest whole share.